Hostels are great for solo travelers. And with the cost of everything going up, including the cost of travel, hostels are a better deal than ever.

 If you’re going to London, read Solo Travel London on a Budget: Top Tips for Free and Cheap.

 Sleeping in a dorm requires a bit of patience and a lot of consideration.
 It’s important to treat people as you’d like to be treated.
-Here are some of the basic rules of etiquette for hostels.
+Here are some of the basic rules for hostel safety and for keeping good relations with your roommates.

 - Don’t spread out.
 Keep your gear in your suitcase, backpack, or locker.
 With a number of people in the room, there’s no place to spread out anyway.